wirenboard/cloud-on-premise/README_EN.md

 ### User Registration

-In the on-premise cloud, registration of external users is disabled.
-Initially, only one user with admin rights has access, and their login and password are set via the environment variables `ADMIN_USERNAME` and `ADMIN_PASSWORD` at project startup.
+User self-registration is disabled in the On-Premise cloud.
+Only one admin user will be available initially, using credentials from `ADMIN_USERNAME` and `ADMIN_PASSWORD`.

-> ⚠️ You can change the password at any time and create another admin user.
-However, if you delete the user specified in the environment variables, it will be recreated at the next project restart.
+> ⚠️ You may change the password or create another admin user.
+However, the user specified in `.env` will be recreated on each restart if deleted.

-Creating the first organization is done manually by the administrator.

-Adding new users is possible only via the admin panel or by sending an invitation by email.

-Once the invitation is received, the user can follow the link in the email to register.
+First organization must be created manually by the admin.
+New users can be added via admin panel or email invitation.

 ### Controller Setup